MoritzMoeller/Raytracer/README.md

 Raytracer
 ================

-Im Zuge meines Studiums habe ich für das Modul Generative Computergrafik einen Raytracer in Python implementiert.
-Folgende Features werden unterstützt:
+This is a raytracer coded in Python which was created during my studies.
+It includes:

-* Beleuchtung (Mehrere Quellen möglich
+* Lighting (Mehrere Quellen möglich)
-* Spiegelungen
+* Reflections
-* Schattierungen
+* Shading
-* Schatten
+* Shadows

 Anleitung
 ================
-Folgendes Python Script instanziiert und startet das Raytracing:
+The following Python script instantiates and starts the raytracing:
 * main.py

-Innerhalb der main.py werden alle Objekte erstellt, sowie alle Konstanten und Einstellungen gesetzt.
-Standardmäßig wird ein Bild in der Auflösung 500x500 mit zwei Lichtquellen gerendert.
+The main.py is responsible to create all objects and configurations needed by the raytracer.
+The default rendering is 500x500px with two light sources.

 Screenshots
 ================
-Die Datei trace1920x1080.png zeigt das Ergebnis meines Raytracers in Full HD Auflösung.
-Workflows erstellen und editieren
+The following picture trace1920x1080.png shows the raytracing result in Full HD.
 ![Screenshot](https://raw.githubusercontent.com/MoritzMoeller/Raytracer/master/trace1920x1080.png "FullHD Raytracing")